The Input Audit: The Art and Science of Sensory Access

 This event will be in English with ASL interpreters and captions.
 Please email info@language1st.org with requests for additional accommodations at least 14 days prior to the event.

 This course will be available in the Language First Learning Library after the live event is over.
+Participants will be able to earn a certificate of completion, ASHA CEUs, and/or RID CEUs (only available as a PINRA).

 Cancellation/Refund Policy: